RAISE-Lab/DOCKER-roboethics-competition-RO-MAN-2021/README.md

-The docker build repository for the R2D2 competition
+The docker build repository for the Roboethics competition

 ## Participant workflow
 To initial start the simulation and programming environment